Fractals and the monadic second order theory of one successor: Introduction

-When $\mathscr{R}$ is o-minimal\! \footnote{Recall that $\mathscr{R}$ is \textbf{o-minimal} if every nonempty definable subset of $\mathbb{R}$ is a finite union of open intervals and singletons, and that an o-minimal structure cannot define an isomorphic copy of $(\N,+1)$ by \cite[Remark 2.14]{Lou}.}, the first statement of Theorem A can be deduced from o-minimal cell decomposition and a theorem of Laskowski and Steinhorn \cite[Theorem 3.2] {LasStein}, stating that definable functions in such expansions are $C^k$ outside a definable lower-dimensional set.
-The second statement of Theorem A follows in the o-minimal setting from work by Marker, Peterzil and Pillay \cite{MPP}, who essentially show that an o-minimal expansion of $(\R,<,+)$ that defines a nowhere locally affine set is of field-type.
-While not necessary for the proof of Theorem A, we will show in Section \ref{section:ckdef} that the $C^k$-smooth points of a definable set are definable again in all expansions of $(\R,<,+)$.
+When $\mathcal{R}$ is o-minimal\! \footnote{Recall that $\mathcal{R}$ is \textbf{o-minimal} if every nonempty definable subset of $\mathbb{R}$ is a finite union of open intervals and singletons, and that an o-minimal structure cannot define an isomorphic copy of $(\N,+1)$ by \cite[Remark 2.14]{Lou}.}, the first statement of Theorem A can be deduced from the o-minimal cell decomposition theorem and a theorem of Laskowski and Steinhorn \cite[Theorem 3.2] {LasStein}, stating that definable functions in such expansions are $C^k$ outside a definable lower-dimensional set.
+The second statement of Theorem A follows in the o-minimal setting from work by Marker, Peterzil and Pillay \cite{MPP}, who essentially show that an o-minimal expansion of $(\R,<,+)$ that defines a nowhere locally affine set, is field-type.
+While not necessary for the proof of Theorem A, we will show in Section \ref{section:ckdef} that for every expansion $\mathcal{R}$ the $C^k$-smooth points of a definable set are definable again.

-There is no precise definition of a fractal subset of $\mathbb{R}^n$, but according to Mandelbrot a set $X$ is a fractal if the topological dimension of $X$ is strictly less than the Hausdorff dimension of $X$.
-It is therefore natural to explore situation in which metric dimensions and topological dimensions do not coincide.
-Here, we will discuss (but not define) three important and well-known metric dimensions: Hausdorff, packing, and Assouad dimension.
-We refer to Heinonen \cite{Juha} and Mattila \cite{Mattila} for the definitions of these dimensions and the basic facts we apply.
+In his original work, Mandelbrot called a set $X$ a fractal if the topological dimension of $X$ is strictly less than the Hausdorff dimension of $X$.
+Topological dimension here refers to either small inductive dimension, large inductive dimension, or Lebesgue covering dimension.
+On subsets of $\R^n$ these three dimensions coincide (see Engelking \cite{Engelking} for details and definitions).
+Given Mandelbrot's definition, it is natural to explore situations in which metric dimensions and topological dimensions do not coincide.
+Here, we will discuss three important and well-known metric dimensions: Hausdorff, packing, and Assouad dimension.
+We refer the reader to Heinonen~\cite{Juha}, Mattila~\cite{Mattila}, or Fraser~\cite{Fraser2020} for the definitions of these dimensions and the basic facts we apply.
 It is well-known that

 for all nonempty subsets $X$ of $\R^n$.
 Here and below $\dim X$ is the topological dimension of $X$.
-Essentially all metric dimensions are bounded below by the topological dimension and above by the Assouad dimension.
+Commonly used metric dimensions are bounded below by the topological dimension and above by the Assouad dimension.

 In this paper, we will obtain the following theorem as a corollary of Theorem A.